Frequently Asked Questions

 Our products are breathable, filter the air, are crack resistant, fade resistant, and in the end the ultimate replacement for paint.

-Why is Vasari Plaster the best?
+Why is Vasari the best?

 We make everything from scratch, giving us full control of our quality and formulations, made as naturally as possible for you.
+Everything we use in our products is sourced and manufactured in the USA.

 We believe we make the easiest plaster on the planet to apply.
 It is also very easy to maintain and repair.